 It still looks cool.
 The beginning with the clouds, then Iris in the water, and we see through her glasses as I mentioned earlier.

 Thank you.
 Yeah, we hustled.
 But I think we put pond unit because a lot of different people couldn’t come back, so we had a different crew.

 I was really impressed by the film and you took a big cinematic leap from Land Ho!

 Thank you, it’s amazing what more money can do.
-That’s the frustrating thing when you’re an independent filmmaker, and especially when you’re trying to make bigger budget movies like I am right now, they’re like “well, what can she do?
+That’s the frustrating thing when you’re an independent filmmaker.
+Especially when you’re trying to make bigger budget movies like I am right now, they’re like “well, what can she do?
 Can she handle a fifteen million dollar movie” and I’m like,” did you see what I did with that movie?
 I made it look twice its budget.
 So just imagine what I can do with more money,” So that’s the thing.
 It’s the same with Andy, my cinematographer.
 The more money he has, the better.
 It equals more time, better equipment and he can do interesting stuff.
-I mean he’s a very talented guy.
+I mean, he’s a very talented guy.

 So there is a new project in the works?